Javier-Machin/Console-Chess/README.md

 The interface is very rough /  almost non-existent, and the game has no AI but every chess piece follows the correct game rules and can only be moved and kill other pieces following them.

-To play it we must specify the piece we want to move writing it as it is written in the table, then write the coordinates for the place where we want it to be placed.
+To play it we must specify the piece we want to move writing it as it is written in the table, then input the coordinates for the place where we want it to be placed.
+EX: "a3"

 In-project comments are written in Spanish